daandouwe/perceptron-dependency-parser/README.md

 ```

 ## TODO
+- [ ] Decide: extract features from *all* possible head-dep pairs in training data, or only for *gold* head-dep pairs?
+(It makes a very large memory and speed difference)
+- [ ] When we make features from *all* possible head-dep pairs, maybe we should prune this feature-set *before* training?
+E.g. remove all features that occur less than 10 times?
-- [ ] Parsing is *really* confusing for UD: the ones with `20.1` type word-ids, how to parse these!?
+- [ ] Parsing is *really confusing* for UD: the ones with `20.1` type word-ids, how to parse these!?
 - [X] Make a new class `DependencyParser` and remove parsing specific methods from `Perceptron` to there.
 - [ ] Predict labels.
 Maybe a second perceptron altogether for that?
 - [X] Make integration with Universal Dependencies easier.
 (Now only using conllx format)